Yamuna06/devops-1/monitoring/appdynamics/README.md

 https://docs.appdynamics.com/display/PRO43/Metrics+Limits

 ## How to Reduce the Number of Metrics
-It is important to understand your metrics limitations for Appdynamics and what metrics you find important to monitor from Avi Vantage.
 If you are exceeding Appdynamics limitations for metrics the script will need to be modified to limit the number being sent.

 There are a few ways to limit the number of metrics being sent via the script.
 - Stop a function from running